elenamorton/events_manager_js/README.md

 ### Assumptions
  * The user is not introducing a reference position out of the [-10..10] range on any of X and Y axis;
  * The 'proximity' algoritm that determins the closest points to the reference one is set as less 15, as a Manhattan distance to the other points;
- * There cannot be duplicated events in the venues hash, or duplicated points;
+ * There cannot be duplicated events in the venues hash, or duplicated locations;

 ### Implementation

+#### Design decisions

  * Each point contains a X-coordinate, and a Y-coordinate;
+ * The pointsDatabase is an array of points.
+A pointID is the index in this array;
- * Only 30 points out of maximum 41 are randomly generated in order to cover the required 3, 5, and 12 distances;
+ * Only 30 points are randomly generated in order to cover the required 3, 5, and 12 distances;
  * Each ticket contains the number of tickets available, a price (default is 1), and a currency (default is USD);
+ * The ticketsDatabase is an array of tickets.
+A ticketID is the index in this array;
  * Each event contains an identifier (between 0 and 999), and a ticketID;
+ * The eventsDatabase is an array of events.
+A eventID is the index in this array;
- * Each venue contains an eventID and a pointID;
+ * Each venue is made up of a hash with the eventID, as key, and a pointID, as value;
- * The available venues have been added to a venues hash, currently made up of 6 venues.
-Maximum venues in the list can be same as maximum number of points (41);
+ * The venuesDatabase is an object containing the number of venues (as the object length), and hash with available venues;
+ * Current implementation contains:
+ - 30 locations (points),
+ - 10 tickets types,
+ - 10 events, and
+ - 6 venues

+#### Data structures diagram

 ### Results